Entiminae: Ecology

 In general, entimines tend to feed on a broad range of plants (polyphagous), but there are instances of oligophagy.
 In general, the larvae feed externally on roots in the soil and adults feed on foliage.
 They also show preference for habitat or substrate rather than plant specificity.

 Entimine weevils are primarily associated with angiosperms, but there are also species recorded from gymnosperms.
 They feed on monocotyledonous and a broad range of dicotyledoneous plants, including members of the families Fabaceae, Malvaceae, Rutaceae, Solanaceae, and many more.

 The most commonly seen/known species are usually those associated with vegetation, where there is a trend to find more abundance and less diversity in cultivated areas, whereas forested or less disturbed areas tend to have more diversity and less abundance; there is a lot of diversity represented in the soil and on leaf litter, which is often overlooked.

-The most effective method for collecting entimines from vegetation would be using a beating sheet or by manual collecting; for soil entimines the best method would be leaf litter sifting.
+The most effective method for collecting entimines from vegetation is with a beating sheet or by manual collecting; for soil entimines the best method is leaf litter sifting.